WickrInc/wickrio-example-app/README.md

 # Wickr IO Example App
-An easy to get started Wickr IO API Example integration template

-## Description:
-Shows the basic code needed to get started writing a Wickr IO API integration
+An easy to get started Wickr IO API Example integration template which shows the basic code needed to get started writing a Wickr IO API integration.
-* Note: This is a good template to edit and create a custom integration for Wickr
+Note: This is a good template to edit and create a custom integration for Wickr

 ## Configuration:
 Wickr IO integrations are configured by running the configure.sh file,